 - New window designs to increase natural light

 - Added insulation, including for walls, floors and ceilings

-- ENERGY STAR rated HVAC systems
+- ENERGY STAR certified HVAC systems

-Water costs the average household more than $1,000 per year, but they could save as much as $350 by updating their home’s water-saving technology, according to WaterSense, a partnership program with the U.S. Environmental Protection Agency.
+Water saving systems Water costs the average household more than $1,000 per year, but it’s possible to save more than $380 annually by updating their home’s water-saving technology, according to WaterSense, a partnership program with the U.S. Environmental Protection Agency.
 The following technologies could make your home more water-efficient:

 - Rain sensors